zderApfel/RoU/README.md

 * Hit Points (HP) - Represents your health.
 When it's at zero, you die

 * Stamina - Depletes when sprinting, jumping, or melee attacking.
-Regenerates automatically at a speed dependent on Health stat.
+Regenerates automatically.
 In hardcore mode, the regeneration rate is reduced with the amount of HP missing

 * Balance Points (BP) - Represents your mental balance.
 BP reduces from getting damaged.
 If this reaches zero, you are rendered helpless for a time.
-The amount of time helpless scales with ones [Health](#health) and [Mind](#mind)
+The amount of time helpless scales with ones [Body](#Body) and [Mind](#mind)

-* Armor Points (AP) - Represents the health of any worn armor.
-Armor health is depleted by a large amount when pierced by a bullet.
+* Armor Points (AP) - Represents the Body of any worn armor.
+Armor Body is depleted by a large amount when pierced by a bullet.
 If a bullet is deflected, damage is minimal.

 ### Attributes

 Attributes are listed on a scale from 10 to 20, with 10 being represented as "average" and the baseline for stat increases/decreases.
 Every point under 10 is a -1 to the stat increases, while every point above 10 is a +1 to stat increases

-#### Melee

-* +0.5 melee damage
-* +0.5% melee crit chance

 #### Shooting

-* -2% recoil
+* -1% recoil
 * +0.5% reload speed

+#### Strength

+* +1% melee speed
+* +0.5% melee crit chance

-#### Health
+#### Body

-* +2% stamina recharge speed
+* +2% maximum stamina
 * +2% BP damage resistance

 #### Mind